chhjel/HealthCheck/README.md

 * `TKIoCUtils` -  Get instances of types with partial IoC etc.
 * `TKAsyncUtils` - Invoke async through reflection, run async synchronous.
 * `TKRequestData` - Quickly get/set some data in request items.
-* Memory loggers for any interface can be created at runtime by using `TKLogTypeBuilder.CreateMemoryLoggerFor<TInterface>` included in the nuget package `Toolkit.Utility.Reflection`.
+* Memory loggers for any interface can be created at runtime by using `TKLogTypeBuilder.CreateMemoryLoggerFor<TInterface>` included in the nuget package `QoDL.Toolkit.Utility.Reflection`.
-* `Toolkit.Core.Config.TKGlobalConfig` contains some global static options that can be configured at startup:
+* `QoDL.Toolkit.Core.Config.TKGlobalConfig` contains some global static options that can be configured at startup:
   * Dependency resolver override (must be configured for .NET Core).
   * Types and namespaces ignored in data serialization.
   * Current request IP resolver logic override.